 I could then dismantle it, move it in segments to my granddaughter’s backyard via the narrow gate, and then reassemble it in place.

 A lesson learnt.
 I had built a playhouse in the past (see it here) for another granddaughter, that was pretty much a permanent fixture (the playhouse, not the granddaughter).
 A couple of years later the house was sold and the playhouse had to be left behind – much to the pleasure of the new owners and the anguish of my granddaughter.

 About the measurements

-The measurements throughout this project are given in both standard (inches) and Millimeter measurements.
-(Abbreviation for millimeter which is a metric unit of length equal to one thousandth of a meter.
-25.4 mm equals one inch.).
+The measurements throughout this project are given in both standard (inches) and metric (mm).

 The standard measurements are given first, followed by the metric measurements in parentheses ( ).

 The standard measurements are best suited to North America and the metric measurements are best suited to Australasia and other countries.

 The inch sizes given in this project do not convert exactly to their corresponding metric (mm) equivalents.
 So use one or the other.